 Members of the Standards Commission are subject to their own Code of Conduct, which sets out the standards of conduct that must be observed in all situations where they act as a Member of the Standards Commission.
 A copy of the Code of Conduct for Members of the Standards Commission can be found here.

-Any personal data held by the Standards Commission will be processed in accordance with the Data Protection Policy, which can be found here.
+Personal information provided to the Standards Commission will be processed in accordance with the Data Protection Privacy Statement, which can be found here.

 Records Management Plan

 The Records Management Plan outlines the Standards Commission's manages the records generated and retained by the organisation.
 A copy of the Records Management Plan can be accessed here.